 In a time where identity has become more prevalent to all cultural groups, I believe it is important for us to understand the role our history and displacement plays to our current existence.
 By understanding and appreciating who we are as Indo-Caribbeans and for some of us Afro-Caribbean, Dutch, Chinese and all other mixes, we can continue to work together as a people to build a positive future for our current generation without losing the parts of us that make us unique.

-Guyana and Trinidad not only rank number six and eight on the list of total foreign-born immigrants living in New York City but also rank as the top two countries in the Caribbean with Indo-Caribbean (interchangeably known as West Indian) populations.
+Guyana and Trinidad not only rank number five and nine on the list of total foreign-born immigrants living in N.Y.C. but also rank as the top two countries in the Caribbean with Indo-Caribbean populations.
+Some Indo-Caribbeans choose to identify with the term West Indian – a term people from the Caribbean use to describe themselves.
 Even so, we are often grouped together with the South Asian demographic both in terms of statistical identification and cultural norms.
 Though some Indo-Caribbeans choose to identify as South Asian to reduce complications, our culture is vastly different.

-Our history is a culmination of past homelands and ancestors of indentured laborers much of whom were living under the same conditions as slaves if not worse.
-They were given the label coolie which is regarded as an “ethnic slur, a reminder to Indians of menial origins and a subtle challenge to their claim to belong,” according to “Coolie Woman” author Gaiutara Bahadur.
-The first set of “servants” arrived in British Guiana during 1836 and eventually traveled to places like Jamaica, Trinidad, St. Lucia, Grenada and the rest of the Caribbean.
+Our history is a culmination of past homelands and ancestors of indentured laborers much of whom were living under similar conditions as slavery.
+They were given the label coolie which is regarded as an “ethnic slur, a reminder to Indians of menial origins and a subtle challenge to their claim to belong,” according to “Coolie Woman” author Gaiutra Bahadur.
+The first set of “servants” from India arrived in British Guiana during 1836.
+The practice of using labor from East India then spread to places like Jamaica, Trinidad, St. Lucia, Grenada and the rest of the Caribbean.

 Jamaica was the first British-owned Caribbean country to gain independence in 1962 and the others followed in the later years of the 20th century.
 Our ancestors have only recently been freed from oppressive colonial regimes and have looked to one another to patch together pieces of their past as well as build a future in their new lands.
 CARICOM (Caribbean Community) unites the Caribbean in terms of economic expansion and is located in Georgetown, Guyana.
 What unites us culturally though is our clothing, food, and love of calypso.